wagerfield/tryz/packages/thunx/spec.md

 # Thunx Specification

-Thunx provides type-safe error handling and dependency injection through a familiar Promise-like interface called a Thunk.
+Thunx provides type-safe error handling and dependency injection through a familiar `Promise`-like interface called a `Thunk`.

 Thunks differ from Promises in two key ways: